 A push-up not only will strengthen and sculpt your chest, but also works your biceps and triceps.
-Each push-up engages your abdominals and back as well as your glutes and trunk.
+Each one engages your abdominals and back as well as your glutes and trunk.
 The body weight movements in a push-up work the stabilizing muscles through your shoulder girdle, and help prevent injury.
-Without a doubt, the push-up is the total body workout.
+Without a doubt, this exercise is the total body workout.

 This is the perfect variation for those just starting their exercise programs.This push-up is performed on your knees so that you can build up strength in your core and your arms before progressing.

 To find the right position, start in a full plank on your hands, with your hands directly under your shoulders and a straight line from head to feet.
 Without changing your position at all, just lower your knees to the mat, continuing to keep the straight line from your head to your knees (make sure you are not directly on your knee caps).
 Engage your abdominals and lower down, bending the elbows.
 Focus on pressing through your knuckles to push-up to prevent discomfort in your wrists.
 This modification can be performed with a wide hand position or a narrow hand position (see below).

 Having a wide hand position will allow you to focus on your chest muscles and front shoulder muscles.
 This variation tends to be a bit easier than the narrow position, because you have a wider base to work through.